Interpretation & Calculations

 cause such as shown previously.
 (See figure below).

-Example SPC control chart with stepped regions to accomodate
+Example SPC control chart in SPC software with stepped regions to accomodate

 process shift.
 See also: Learn more about the SPC principles and tools